 - 1. Exhibitors in the 4-H Horse Show must be in the 4th Grade and not graduated from 12th Grade.
-Eligibility is determined by grade level during 2021-2022 school year. - Cloverleaf classes are restricted to 4-H'ers that are currently in the 4th Grade and 4-H members in the 5th and 6th grades with limited horsemanship experience.
+Eligibility is determined by grade level during 2022-2023 school year. - 2.
+Cloverleaf classes are restricted to 4-H'ers that are currently in the 4th Grade and 4-H members in the 5th and 6th grades with limited horsemanship experience.
 Horses will be required to walk and trot in the classes.
 The riders will not be expected to canter or lope.
 Cloverleaf classes are intended for 4-H'ers with limited experience. - 3.
-Novice English and Western classes are restricted to 4-Her's that are currently in the 7-12th grade with limited horsemanship experience will continue in 2022.
+The Hunt Seat, Gaited/Saddle Seat, and Western Novice\classes are restricted to 4-Her's that are currently in the 7-12th grade with limited horsemanship experience.
 Horses will be required to walk and jog/trot (or "extended gait" for gaited breeds) in the classes.
 The riders will not be expected to lope or canter.
-Novice classes are intended for 4-Hers with limited experience.
 These youth also are invited to show in their respective age group and division for showmanship and/or ranch ground handling classes (with appropriate ranch horse) where youth lead their horse through a pattern and receive a score compiled from each maneuver.

-The Novice classes were first offered in the 2021 horse show and are continued in 2022 as a trial for potential expansion in future shows.
-Novice youth are expected to complete at least 1⁄2 the Novice Horseman book online, attend orientation for their type of horse and take the quiz for their age group.
-Novice showmen will NOT compete for Division high point awards in 2022.
+Novice youth in mounted classes will show with the Cloverleaf entries as one class but be tied separately by the judge. - a.
+Novice youth are expected to complete at least 1⁄2 the Novice Horseman book and take the quiz for their age group.
+Novice showmen will NOT compete for Division high point awards.
 Riders are eligible to show in the Novice classes for one year only at the GA State 4-H Horse Show.
-Youth may not show in a canter class in one division and then ride in Novice classes on a different horse or division where they may be less experienced.

-- Junior events are for 4-H'ers 5th 6th grade students with demonstrated skills and 7th 8th grade students.
-Any member entering Cloverleaf classes cannot enter any other classes including Pony classes.
-A 4-H'er cannot enter both Cloverleaf and Junior competition. - 5.
+Youth may not show in a canter class in one division and then ride in Novice classes on a different horse or division where they may be less experienced. - 4.
+Junior events are for 5th 6th graders with demonstrated skills and 7th 8th graders.
+Any member entering Cloverleaf classes cannot enter any other classes, including Pony classes.
+A 4-H'er cannot enter both Cloverleaf and Junior competitions. - 5.
 Senior events are for 4-H'ers in the 9th grade through 12th grade.

-Senior contestants may not participate in post-secondary courses (i.e. college, technical school) in the subject area of the 4-H competition, and/or on a college equestrian team, nor may contestants participate in training for post-secondary competition in the subject area of the 4-H competition.
+Senior contestants may not participate in post-secondary courses (i.e. college, technical school) in the subject area of the 4-H competition and/or on a college equestrian team, nor may contestants participate in training for post-secondary competition in the subject area of the 4-H competition.
 Violation will result in forfeiture in the Georgia 4-H State Horse Show as well as forfeiture of any awards or recognition received from the Georgia 4-H State Horse Show.

-Summary of 4-H Horse Show Grade Breakdown (based on September 1 of the current year) Cloverleaf Events - 4 th graders and 5 th - 6 th grade students with demonstrated skills at walk/trot only.
-Junior Events - 5 th - 6 th grade students with demonstrated skills, 7 th - 8 th grade students.
-(May actually be Cloverleaf 4-H'ers).
-Refer to #2 above.
-Senior Events - 4-H'ers in 9 th - 12 th grades.
+Summary of 4-H Horse Show Grade Breakdown (based on September 1 of the current year)

+Cloverleaf Events - 4th - 6th graders with demonstrated skills at walk/trot only.

+Junior Events - 5th - 6th graders with advanced demonstrated skills, 7th - 8th graders.

+Senior Events - 4-H'ers in 9th - 12th grades.